9586

 "I like the GFX part of it, putting a map on there." -Albert Elam

-Mike expressed his plans to put the trouble logs feature in T/Mon to good use moving forward.
-"To put the updated notes in there as to what it took to repair a site, or just even adding pictures and things to that nature, that would be super helpful for the next guy."
-Recording notes against an alarm point is a useful feature that allows users to view updates and logs of what changes have been made and how problems have been solved for future reference.
+Siskiyou Telephone plans to use additional T/Mon features to improve the operator experience and preserve troubleshooting knowledge.
+Mike Lytken described plans to put the trouble logs feature to use moving forward: "To put the updated notes in there as to what it took to repair a site, or just even adding pictures and things to that nature, that would be super helpful for the next guy."

-T/Mon GFX interface showing alarms on map
+T/Mon GFX interface showing alarms on a map

 T/Mon GFX allows you to set up a visual interactive interface for monitoring your alarms.